AlphaGenes/AlphaImpute2/peeling_notes.md

 For each of these values we store genotype probabilities over the four, phased genotype states, i.e. aa, aA, Aa, AA.
 In all cases the first allele is the allele inherited from the sire, and the second is the allele that was inherited from the dam.

 One of the key things about imputation is that individual's inherit their chromosomes from their parents in large blocks.
 If we knew which blocks an individual inherited, we could use that information to help us determine what alleles the individual carried, and also to determine which alleles their parents carried.
 For each individual, we estimate these values using a "segregation probability".

-We code segregation probabilities in two forms, either as the joint probability for both the paternal and maternal segregation (given by four values, ordered  `pp, pm, mp, mm` where the first value is for the sire, and an "m" stands for the parent's maternal haplotype), or as the probability for either the sire or the dam (a pair of single values giving the probability that the individual inherits the maternal haplotype, i.e. a seg=1 means that the individual inherits the maternal haplotype for that parent).
+We code segregation probabilities in two forms,
+- as the joint probability for both the paternal and maternal segregation (given by four values, ordered  `pp, pm, mp, mm` where the first value is for the sire, and an "m" stands for the parent's maternal haplotype),
+- or as the probability for either the sire or the dam (a pair of single values giving the probability that the individual inherits the maternal haplotype, i.e. a seg=1 means that the individual inherits the maternal haplotype for that parent).

-In a lot of places, we will rely pretty heavily on calculating "inheritance" probabilities.
+In a lot of places, we will rely pretty heavily on calculating "inheritance" or "transmission" probabilities.
 These give the probability that a child inherits an allele based on the genotypes of their parents.
 For some cases this is simple, e.g., if the sire is  `AA`, and the dam is `aa` then the child will be `Aa`; we know that both parents will transmit a single allele and so the sire will  transmit a copy of `A` and the dam will transmit a copy of `a` so the resulting offspring will be  `Aa`.

 Other cases may be more stochastic.
 If the sire is heterozygous, `aA`, and the segregation is unknown, then there will be a 50% probability that the child will inherit an `a` and a 50% probability they inherit a `A`.
 If the sire is `aA` and the dam is `AA` then the genotype probabilities of the offspring will be:
 ```